Want an easy way to dine with friends? A cookbook club is the latest trend, where each member makes a recipe from the same cookbook. Here’s how.

 A cookbook club is like a dinner club or a potluck.
 Instead of everyone marching to their own beat like the typical potluck, all the recipes at the table are from the same cookbook.
 What makes this experience unique is that instead of a mismatched patchwork of dishes, all the recipes come from the same author, making them into a cohesive meal.
 Each person who attends the dinner brings one dish from the cookbook.
 So in the time it takes to make only one dish, you get a beautiful meal that would take one dinner party host countless hours to prepare.

-All photos below by the talented Lauren McDuffie of Harvest and Honey.
+All photos below by the talented Lauren McDuffie of My Kitchen Little.

 Planning a cookbook club